 The story of the missing men

-The Tearfund report shows that in the UK the ratio of women to men in church is 65% to 35%.
-So while men still dominate the priesthood or pastorship, statistics show that 2/3 of the church membership are women and if you look at programmes run within the church a much higher percentage of them are led by women than men.
+The Tearfund report shows that in the UK the ratio of women to men in Church as 65% to 35%.
+So while men still dominate the priesthood or pastership, statistics show that 2/3 of the Church membership are women and if you look at programmes run within the Church much higher percentage of them are led by women than men.

 Trend